Blog: Enneagram Tritype® Test v8: How and Why it Evolved and Why it Works When You Understand It! | Katherine Fauvre

 Excerpt from: The Definitive Enneagram: Types, Tritypes®, Instincts, and Subtypes ©1985-2024 Katherine Chernick Fauvre

-More on Type 6 Testing Patterns
+More on Type 6 Testing Patterns.
+Katherine Fauvre

 Understanding Type 6 in Enneagram Testing